Assad fans vent over Syria at Qatar soccer match

 "Our souls, our blood, we sacrifice them for Bashar," the Syrian fans screamed, waving their national flag, as the under-19s played in the United Arab Emirates in an Asian Football Confederation tournament.

-Twitter was ablaze with politicized messages on the game from a group of pro-Assad social media enthusiasts.
+Twitter was ablaze with politicised messages on the game from a group of pro-Assad social media enthusiasts.

 "Doesn't matter who wins a football game, at the end #Syria is kicking #Qatar's mercenaries asses everyday," said a Twitter user whose tag is @ProSyriana.